-The Vehicle Security Alarm will also disarm if the vehicle is started with a programmed Sentry Key®.
-If an unprogrammed Sentry Key® is used to start a vehicle, the engine will run for two seconds and then the alarm will be initiated.
+The Vehicle Security Alarm will also disarm if the vehicle is started with a programmed Sentry Key[®].
 To exit the alarming mode, press the RKE transmitter UNLOCK button, or start the vehicle with a programmed Sentry Key®.

 The Vehicle Security Alarm is designed to protect your vehicle; however, you can create conditions where the system will give you a false alarm.
-If one of the previously described arming sequences has occurred, the 2 Vehicle Security Alarm will arm regardless of whether you are in the vehicle or not.
+If one of the previously described arming sequences has occurred, the

+Vehicle Security Alarm will arm regardless of whether you are in the vehicle or not.
 If you remain in the vehicle and open a door, the alarm will sound.
 If this occurs, disarm the Vehicle Security Alarm.